sbesson/idr0000-lastname-example/screens/README.md

 The current screen file format has the following limitations:

-- each plate can be declared by screen file
+- only one plate can be declared by a screen file
 - only one file per well and per field is supported

 ## Examples